Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/rules-engine/README.md

 ### **Re-evaluating events**

-Since downloading rules will spend some time, serveral incoming events occured at this time will not be evaluated by the Rules Engine.
-So the Experience Platform Mobile SDK will cache the first several imcoming events until the rules get downloaded and re-evaluate those cached events with the downloaded rules.
+On older versions of Experience Platform Mobile SDKs ( prior to iOS version 1.6.2, Android version 1.5.4), after the first launch of the app, it always takes some time to download the rules from the remote servers.
+During this time, Rules Engine won't be able to evaluate the first several events until the rules are loaded.
+Starting from iOS version 1.6.2 and Android version 1.5.4, we add the capability to cache the events before the rules are downloaded and will re-evaluate those events afterward.
+This change is mainly to enable the trigger of Posback based on the install event.